russellmcc/node-osc-min/readme.md

 - Many explicit error messages for passing in data of the wrong type have been removed.
 We encourage you to use typescript to prevent these sorts of errors.
 - Functions that used to return `Buffer` now return `DataView`
 - TimeTags must be specified as `Date`s or `[number, number]` arrays, and are always returned as `[number, number]` arrays.
 To convert between arrays and `Date`s, use `dateToTimetag` and `timetagToDate`.
+- The two-argument version of `toBuffer` has been removed.

 ## License